 |Brandeis University||Physics 29a|

-Part 2: Design an amplifier using a single 2N3904 transistor that will provide a gain of at least one hundred for audio signals, but a gain of zero for any constant voltage applied to its input.
+Part 2: Design an amplifier with a single 2N3904 transistor that will provide a gain of at least one hundred for audio signals, but a gain of zero for any constant voltage applied to its input.
 Draw a circuit diagram of the amplifier and explain how it works to an instructor.
 What is the input impedance of your amplifier for audio signals?
-If you use a capacitor on the input of the amplifier, how did you choose its value?
-Build the amplifier and connect the microphone to its input.
-Deliver a steady, medium tone to the microphone with your voice and measure the amplitude at the input and output of your amplifier.
+How did you choose the value of the amplifier's input capacitor?
+What is the quiescent voltage on the collector of the transistor?
+Build the amplifier and connect it to the microphone.
+Deliver a steady, medium tone to the microphone with your voice and measure the amplitude of the signal at the input and output of your amplifier.
 What is the gain of your amplifier for this tone?

 Part 3: Connect a speaker to the output of your amplifier with the help of a 1000-μF capacitor.
 What is the voltage gain of your amplifier for a medium tone with the speaker attached?
-What is the output impedance of your amplifier?
-What is the impedance of the speaker?
 Why does the gain decrease with the speaker attached?

 Part 5: Disconnect the microphone from your amplifier.
-Divide the output of your function generator by a factor of one hundred with a resistor divider, and apply the result to the input of your two-stage amplifier.
+Connect your function generator to the input of your first amplifier.
 Reduce the amplitude of the input until the noise your speaker is making is tolerable to your neighbors.
-Measure the gain of your two-stage amplifier for frequencies 10 Hz to 1 MHz and plot in a graph.
+Measure the gain of your two-stage amplifier for frequencies 10 Hz to 1 MHz and plot on a graph.
 Attempt to explain any variation in gain to your instructor.